como-crear-un-proyecto-de-cpp-con-visual-studio-code

 Create a C++ Project with Visual Studio Code

-Once we have VS Code installed, the compiler, and the extensions installed, we create a new folder for the project (to better organize your project) and open this folder in VSCode with File > Open Folder.
+Once we have VS Code installed, the compiler, and the extensions installed, create a new folder for the project (to better organize your project) and open this folder in VSCode with File > Open Folder.

 In this file, paste this code.